Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 - Licensing as a health care provider or counselor

 - Teacher licenses or certifications

 State Contracts and Benefits

 A drug conviction may render an individual ineligible to participate in certain state contracts.
 For instance, a convicted individual may become ineligible to be a vendor of products to the state or to work as a security guard providing security services to state buildings.
-A drug conviction may also render an individual ineligible for benefits provided by a state, including subsidized housing, state-funded loans, educational grants, and public assistance.
+Therefore, a drug conviction may also render an individual ineligible for benefits provided by a state, including subsidized housing, state-funded loans, educational grants, and public assistance.